BlogCategoriesCompareAbout

 Installation Problems

 Permission denied on Linux/macOS: Ensure you have proper permissions for the installation directory.
-The install script may need sudo access:
+The install script needs sudo access:

 bash